Employee attrition used to be a mystery. Here's how you can unlock insights with AI.

 Reasons to Predict Employee Attrition

-With machine learning, HR managers will be able to foresee vacant positions, team budget needs, what employee benefits they can improve to keep employees happy, what departments are the most and least likely to stay at a position for a length of time, and more.
+With machine learning, HR managers are able to see not just to see what happened, but understand why it happened, what will happen next, and how to adapt their workforce strategy to align with company objectives.
+This helps HR to foresee vacant positions, team budget needs, what employee benefits they can improve to keep employees happy, what departments are the most and least likely to stay at a position for a length of time, and more.

 - What causes employee churn?